RETHINKING RACE GUEST SPEAKER

 The Philosophy Department is pleased to announce its annual competition for the best philosophical essay written by a University of Akron student.
 Click here for details.

-On TUESDAY, OCTOBER 28, 2014, the Philosophy Department will hold a "WHAT TO DO WITH A DEGREE IN PHILOSOPHY" event in the Student Union, Room 316, 3:15-4:30 p.m.
-Three of our alumni--Adam Jarvis, Mark Biro, and Chris Csonka--will speak with current students about how their philosophy degrees serve them in their current jobs.
+On October 28, 2014, the Philosophy Department held a "WHAT TO DO WITH A DEGREE IN PHILOSOPHY" event in the Student Union.
+Three of our alumni--Adam Jarvis, Mark Biro, and Chris Csonka--spoke with current students about how their philosophy degrees serve them in their current jobs.
 Adam is Manager of Talent Acquisition at Concept Services, Mark is a Technical Trainer for Virtual Hold Technology, and Chris is the Population Control Administrator for the Summit County Sheriff's Office.